method-inc/bots/README.md

 The grid is a string where each character represents a space on the grid.

 + The grid's dimensions are provided as "rows" and "cols".
-+ On the grid, p1 botlets are identified by "a", p2 botlets are identified by "b"
++ On the grid, p1 botlets are identified by "r", p2 botlets are identified by "b"
 + Energy is identified by "\*"
 + Empty space is identified by "."
 + Botlets killed in the previous turn are identified by "x".